This research group focusses on the application of assembly-based approaches for the generation of new functional materials.

 We have opportunities for prospective postgraduate researchers.
 Find out more.

-If you are interested in collaborating with us or joining our research team, please view all members of our research group and get in touch.
+If you are interested in collaborating with us or joining our research team, please get in touch with a relevent staff member.